-Some areas in northern Mexico that border the United States follow a slightly different daylight saving schedule.
-DST for these areas runs from the second Sunday of March until the first Sunday of November.
-This schedule applies to:
+Daylight saving time officially begins in most of Mexico on the first Sunday of April and ends on the last Sunday of October.
+Some areas in northern Mexico that border the United States follow a different daylight saving schedule where DST runs from the second Sunday of March until the first Sunday of November.
+This schedule applies to the following areas:

 - Ciudad Juarez.

 Mexico’s Congress passed a law in December 2009 to ensure that the amended DST schedule for these areas would occur from 2010 onwards.
 Sonora does not observe DST so the time does not change there.
 These areas follow the United States’ DST schedule as a way of maintaining strong business ties and economic relations between US/Mexico border cities and towns.